Qazeer/artefacts.help/pages/others/email_headers.md

 Note that the
-`Domain-based Message Authentication Reporting and Conformance (DMARC)` mechanism can be used to detect / prevent spoofing of the `From` header.
+`Domain-based Message Authentication Reporting and Conformance (DMARC)` mechanism can be used to detect/prevent spoofing of the `From` header.

 #### MTA Received headers